comparebasic/caneka/README.md

 Components:

-- [base](artifact/src/base/): includes virtual memory segmented strings, scalable arrays, a key-value lookup, and the memory manager
+- [base](artifact/src/base/): includes virtual memory segmented strings, scalable arrays, a key-value lookup, and the memory manager.
-- [parser](/artifact/src/parser/): using a pattern matching system which dispatches tokens and assembles them into a usable structure
-- [network-server](./artifact/src/serve/): routes and handles network requests using a customized handler interface
+- [ext](/artifact/src/ext/): all other features are found in the extended sources in the folder ext.
+This includes the [parser](/artifact/src/parser/) and a few exmaple formats in the [formats](/artifact/src/formats/) folder.
+- [programs](/artifact/src/programs/): Any programs that ship with the source will be in this folder, presently [cndbuild](/artifact/src/cnkbuild) and [tests](artifact/src/programs/tests) are the only things that are included in the caneka sources.
+- [deprecated](/artifact/src/deprecated/): some features have not been moved over since the new base was written and can be found in the deprecated folder.
+All of these features will eventually move to the `ext` folder.

 see [caneka.org](https://caneka.org) for more details.